 Associativity allows flexible computation orders, crucial for optimization.
 Consider three 2x2 matrices P, Q, R.

-Compute (PQ)R vs. P(QR)—both yield the same result, saving recomputations in chains like A*B*C*D.
+Compute (PQ)R vs. P(QR)—both yield the same result, saving recomputations in chains like ABC*D.

 Example Computation: